WICG/turtledove/FLEDGE.md

 }
 ```

-Any negative interest group that wasn't joined from that identified origin won't be considered for negative targeting.
-This restriction is enforced so that negative targeting can only use targeting data from a single origin.
-An additional bid that only specifies one negative interest group is not subject to the same restriction on joining origin.
+If a negative targeting group was joined from a different origin than that specified, the additional bid proceeds as if the negative interest group is not present.
+This "failing open" ensures that negative targeting can only use targeting data from a single origin.
+Because this origin check "fails open", buyers should make sure that negative interest groups used this way are joined from a consistent origin.
+An additional bid that only specifies one negative interest group is not subject to any restriction on joining origin.

 ##### 6.2.3 Additional Bid Keys